Winter Cycling

 Intro to Winter Cycling

 Over the past handful of years the staff at the store have noticed an increase in the popularity of winter cycling.
 We frequently get folks coming into the store for information on commuting and riding in winter and many of them have the same questions.
+Most of our staff commute in winter and have encountered just about every condition and problem imaginable.
+The following is a list of tips and advice for cycling in winter in Winnipeg.
+Firstly and most importantly every single person is different and what works for us might not work for you. |

 General Tips